 Elizabeth Banks is one of a handful of actresses to successfully make the transition to the other side of the camera.
 She optioned, developed and produced the blockbuster cult-classic Pitch Perfect and returned to the series by adding director to her many credits for Pitch Perfect 2.
 The film opened to rave reviews, earning her the #1 spot in box-office sales (beating Mad Max: Fury Road and Avengers: Age of Ultron) and set a record for a first-time movie director.
 In 2019, she directed the feature film re-boot of Charlie’s Angels, and recently completed directing her latest film, Cocaine Bear starring Keri Russell, the late Ray Liotta and Margo Martindale, set to hit theaters in early 2023.

 Currently Elizabeth is slated to direct the upcoming TV movie The Greater Good for 20th Century Fox Television in the coming year.

 Banks graduated Magna cum Laude from the University of Pennsylvania and began acting in 1998.
 Her breakthrough performance came in 2002 as secretary Betty Brant in Sam Raimi’s Spider Man.
-Since then, Banks has starred in an array of movie roles including The 40-Year-Old-Virgin, Zack and Miri Make a Porno, Seabiscuit, The Hunger Games film series, Love and Mercy, as well as the upcoming Power Rangers.
-Her television credits include regular roles on Modern Family (Emmy nomination 2015), Scrubs, Wet Hot American Summer and NBC’s 30 Rock for which she earned two Emmy nominations for her role as Avery Jessup in 2011 and 2012.
+Since then, Banks has starred in an array of movie roles including The 40-Year-Old-Virgin, Zack and Miri Make a Porno, Seabiscuit, The Hunger Games film series, Love and Mercy, Power Rangers, played the character Wyldstyle in both The Lego Movie’s and most recently starred as Joy in the 2022 blockbuster, Call Jane.